-Best Wet Food for Fussy Eaters
+Best Canned Food for Fussy Eaters

 With animal proteins as the main ingredient, the formulas contain all the essential vitamins and minerals to support a healthy immune system, aid digestion as well as give him a healthy skin and coat.

 The variety pack costs a little more than you might expect, but by now we know this is the case with the Pro Plan formulas.
 And most are happy to pay knowing their kitten is getting the best start in life with a complete and balanced diet.

 Some like that Purina ONE Healthy Kitten Formula Kitten Food is a budget-friendly choice for their kitten, while others rate it for its nutritional value.
 We like it for both those reasons, but also because it’s one of the best dry kitten food options most recommended by vets.